 What to Say to Kids About Divorce

 “This is a conversation that children will remember for the rest of their lives,” says M. Gary Neuman, author of Helping Your Kids Cope with Divorce.
-There is no perfect way to tell your kids that Mommy and Daddy will not be living together anymore, but the following suggestions may help alleviate their fears and concerns.
+There is no perfect way to tell your children that Mommy and Daddy will not be living together anymore, but the following suggestions may help alleviate their fears and concerns.
 Tell them together as a couple.
 Children benefit from a united message delivered by both parents.

 Talk to Your Children About the Divorce Together

 It is important that they hear the same story from both of you to avoid any confusion.
-Map out a course of action and agree on what you’re going to say to them and how, even if you disagree about everything else.
+Map out a course of action and agree on what you’re going to say to them and how even if you disagree with everything else.
 Tailor your discussion according to your children’s maturity level.
 Something along the lines of, “We have decided that we cannot live together anymore and do not want to stay married.
 It has absolutely nothing to do with you; we both love you.

 We are still and always will be Mom and Dad.”
-They may look at it as breaking up the family but in reality it’s more like reorganizing the family.
+They may look at it as breaking up the family, but in reality, it’s more like reorganizing the family.
 It’s not your fault.
 It is vital that kids know that there is absolutely nothing they have done to cause their parents to decide to divorce.